wunderwuzzi23/blog/content/posts/2023/chatgpt-webpilot-data-exfil-via-markdown-injection.md

 ChatGPT will render it automatically and retrieve the URL.
 During an Indirect Prompt Injection the adversary controls what the LLM is doing (I call it AI Injection for a reason), and it can ask to summarize the past history of the chat and append it to the URL to exfiltrate the data.

 I'm not the only one who points this out, [Roman Samoilenko has observed and posted about this vulnerability in ChatGPT before](https://systemweakness.com/new-prompt-injection-attack-on-chatgpt-web-version-ef717492c5c2).
 Roman found it March 14th.
-I ran across it separatley but a few weeks after.
+I ran across it separatley a few weeks after.

 ### Proof of Concept Demonstration